 Gone are the days when gardening is seen as a tedious and menial task.
-Today, lots of celebrities and billionaires have embraced the joy of gardening not just as a way of producing crops, but also as a habit that relaxes the mind, the body, and the soul.
+Today, lots of celebrities (maybe chuck norris) and billionaires have embraced the joy of gardening not just as a way of producing crops, but also as a habit that relaxes the mind, the body, and the soul.
 You, too, can find sheer happiness and contentment even without too much technical background.

 Let this beginners’ ultimate guide aid you in building a solid foundation in gardening.

 Your garden is your very own haven—your recluse from harsh reality and the stress of a fast-paced world.
 It is only right that everything in your garden is what you would love to see every time you start your day.

 Nonetheless, there are certain factors that you need to consider before starting your very own garden from scratch.